 Consequences of Child Abuse & Neglect in University City, MO

-Penalties for University City, MO child abuse and neglect vary based on the specifics of your case – including the offense’s severity and the child’s injuries.
-Your University City, MO attorney will work to reduce these penalties, through plea negotiations and highlighting any mitigating factors.
-According to RSMo. § 568.060, potential penalties in University City, MO may include:
+Penalties for University City, MO child abuse and neglect depend on the circumstances of your case – including the severity of the offense and the resulting harm to the child.
+Your University City, MO attorney will work to lighten these penalties, through plea negotiations and by presenting mitigating factors.
+According to RSMo. § 568.060, penalties in University City, MO can include:

-- Class D Felony: Basic charges of University City, MO child abuse or neglect without serious injury typically fall under a Class D felony, punishable by up to 7 years in prison and fines as high as $10,000.
+- Class D Felony: Less severe child abuse or neglect cases in University City, MO that lack substantial physical harm are typically charged as Class D felonies, which can result in up to 7 years in prison and fines up to $10,000.
 Parole may be possible after serving a minimum of 1 year.

 - Class B Felony: In cases where abuse leads to severe physical or emotional harm, such as substantial disfigurement or prolonged psychological impact, charges are elevated to a Class B felony in University City, MO, with sentences ranging from 5 to 15 years and a minimum of 5 years served before parole eligibility.

-- Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the offense may be a Class A felony – punishable by 10-30 years or even life imprisonment, with no eligibility for parole for the first 15 years.
+- Class A Felony: For instances involving the child’s death or serious sexual abuse, especially for children under 14, the charge may reach a Class A felony.
+This carries a potential sentence of 10-30 years or life, with no parole eligibility for at least 15 years.

-Beyond potential criminal penalties, your parental or custodial rights may also be revoked by the Missouri Department of Social Services Children’s Division if they substantiate the accusations.
+In addition to criminal sentencing, you could also face a loss of parental rights imposed by the Missouri Department of Social Services Children’s Division.
 The DSS preponderance of evidence standard in proving these accusations.

 If you’ve been charged with child abuse and neglect in University City, MO or anywhere else in Missouri, call Combs Waterkotte right now at (314) 900-HELP or contact us online.